canonical/cloud-init/doc/rtd/reference/breaking_changes.rst

 line that did not want to use the ``NoCloud`` datasource may experience broken behavior as a result of this change.

-Workarounds include updating the kernel commandline and optionally configuring a ``datasource_list`` in ``/etc/cloud/cloud.cfg.d/*.cfg``.
+Workarounds include updating the kernel command line and optionally configuring a ``datasource_list`` in ``/etc/cloud/cloud.cfg.d/*.cfg``.